Lyn Paul website logo. Lyn Paul website banner. Lyn Paul.

 Theatre Links

-The Theatre Links pages provide links to Theatre resources on the net, which either provide information on the UK theatre scene in general or which include information about Lyn Paul and the musicals in which she has appeared (Blood Brothers, Footloose and Taboo).
+The Theatre Links pages provide links to Theatre resources on the internet, which either provide information on the UK theatre scene in general or which include information about the musicals in which Lyn Paul has appeared.

 Blood Brothers